flucto-gmbh/motion-sensor-box/msb_zusammenbau.markdown

 <img src="doc/assembly_cybercube/IMG_1369.JPG" width="400"/>

 After preparing both branches, you may connect the long red cable and the long black cable to the Bulgin connector.
-For an example for the assembly of the Bulding connector see table below.
+For an example of the assembly of the Bulgin connector, see table below.

 |1| 2    | 3   | 4   | 5     | 6    |
 |:----:| :---: |:---:  |:---:|:---:  |:---: |